twosixlabs/armory/docs/index.md

 When running an armory configuration file, the robustness of a defense will be evaluated against that given scenario.
 For more information please see our [Scenario Documentation](scenarios.md).

+## Dataset licensing
+See [dataset_licensing.md](dataset_licensing.md) for details related to the licensing of datasets.

+## Acknowledgment
+This material is  based upon work supported by the Defense Advanced Research Projects Agency  (DARPA) under Contract No. HR001120C0114.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Defense Advanced Research Projects Agency (DARPA).